esmero/archipelago-deployment/README.md

 # archipelago-aws-demo

+Updated: May 7th 2019

-WIP quick Archipelago Skeleton.
+Quick Archipelago Skeleton.
 This repository serves as bootstrap for a Demo Archipelago deployment using minio.io as S3 alternative.
 The skeleton project contains all the pieces needed to run a local deployment of a basic Archipelago except (for now) content.

 # Starting from CERO